gnairooze/SimpleHooks/README.md

 	```

 5. Timeout: when the HTTP request will timeout.
 In minutes.
-6. TrialCount: the max number of retries on the request if not succeeded to decalre its failure.
+6. TrialCount: the max number of retries on the request if not succeeded to declare its failure.
 7. RetrialDelay: the period between each retry.
 In minutes.

 #### C. EventDefinition_ListenerDefinition